sldownard/HTBAMIT/en/people/conduct-a-performance-review.md

 thing happening, you can step in to redirect people back to the right tasks, or find out why they are working on the wrong tasks.

-When it comes to [glue work](https://noidea.dog/glue) in particular: you may have one engineer who is the one who makes space for everyone to contribute in meetings, who knows people on all the other teams and can make connections to help unblock their colleagues, or who just makes things happen and keeps the team performing at a high level.
-This work is called glue work because it keeps things from coming apart.
+Sometimes, you may have one engineer who is the key person who makes space for everyone to contribute in meetings, who knows people on all the other teams and can make connections to help unblock their colleagues, or who just makes things happen and keeps the team performing at a high level.
+This work is called glue work because it keeps things from coming apart [1].
 Especially if your teams are cross-functional and this one engineer is the one who keeps tabs on everything, this work is valuable and you should recognize the value that they bring.
-You should also recognize that glue engineering is an anti-pattern.
+You should also recognize that glue work is an anti-pattern.
 They are likely not doing it because they secretly want to be a TPM instead of a software developer, but because they saw a problem and knew someone had to keep things from falling apart, so they stepped up.
 That's leadership in action.
 Unfortunately, it often gets looked over